-Search Engine Optimization (SEO) is basically a set of tried and tested tactics and techniques that every SEO expert tries while working on their website as well as off of it.
+Search Engine Optimization (SEO) is a set of tried and tested tactics and techniques every SEO expert tries while working on their website.

-In this brief guide, we will briefly discuss both on and offsite search engine optimization.
-However, before we get into detail, let us set some basic points that define the meaning of SEO.
+In this brief guide, we will briefly discuss both on-site and off-site search engine optimization.
+However, before we get into detail, let us set some essential points that define the meaning of SEO.

 - SEO helps bring web pages to better and higher ranks in search results.

-- It is done on-site by toying with the site’s content, tags, and structure, etc.
+- It is done on-site by toying with the site’s content, tags, structure, etc.

-- SEO brings traffic to the website and with the passage of time, it increases the quality of traffic (organic) as well as the quantity of traffic (number of users).
+- SEO brings traffic to the website, and over time, it increases the quality of traffic (organic) and the quantity of traffic (number of users).

 2. How SEO Works?

-You go to a restaurant and you order one or two certain dishes.
+You go to a restaurant and order one or two certain dishes.

 Google (or other search engines) and SEO work the same way.
-Search Engine is the restaurant where you go and your ordered dishes are actually the keywords that you entered in Google search.
-Well, guess what, search engine optimization is the entire process of cooking that you cannot see.
+Search Engine is the restaurant where you go, and your ordered dishes are the keywords you entered in Google search.
+Well, guess what?
+Search engine optimization is the entire process of cooking that you cannot see.

 SEO brings all those results from the unseen kitchen to your dining table.
-Google and other search engines have crawling bots that sneak into all the websites to find out as to what the website is about, and once a specific web page gets crawled, these crawlers bring it to a query related to that page.
+Google and other search engines have crawling bots that sneak into all the websites to find out what the website is about, and once a specific web page gets crawled.
+These crawlers bring it to a query related to that page.

-SEO is actually what dictates whether your page will appear in top ten search results or in the graveyard of page 3, 4 or beyond.
+SEO dictates whether your page will appear in the top ten search results or the graveyard of pages 3, 4, or beyond.

-SEO has to account for a lot of factors to please Google or other search engine’s algorithms.
-For example, if your SEO technique overlooked the importance of responsive web design or any one of Brian Dean’s 200 ranking factors, Google algorithm will punish the web page by not letting it have a good ranking.
+SEO has to account for many factors to please Google or other search engine algorithms.
+For example, suppose your SEO technique overlooked the importance of responsive web design or Brian Dean’s 200 ranking factors.
+In that case, the Google algorithm will punish the web page by not ranking it well.

 3. How to do SEO?

-I am sorry to disappoint you but there is no definitive guide on how to do so.
+I am sorry to disappoint you.
+There is no definitive guide on how to do so.

 Top ranking on a search engine result page is like mountaineering.

-There is no road to the summit and every trekker has to find its own way.
+There is no road to the summit, and every trekker has to find their way.

-Had Google or Bing explained how to please their algorithms in a certain way and rank to the top, all websites would have ranked for page 1, but this is not possible.
+Had Google or Bing explained how to please their algorithms in a certain way and rank at the top?
+All websites would have ranked for page 1, but this is impossible.

 Here’s the deal:

 People who know Google’s algorithm.
-People who know SEO and people who have been working with SEO giants like Neil Patel and Mathew Woodward etc. know how to rank a website.
+People who know SEO and have been working with SEO giants like Neil Patel and Mathew Woodward know how to rank a website.